 After designing a company’s network, Meter tests the network for adequate coverage, reliability, and speed.
-We also hold ISPs accountable to the SLAs they give our customers.
+We also hold internet service providers (ISPs) accountable to the service-level agreements (SLAs) they give our customers.
 Through our work, we’ve noticed companies are typically given a theoretical expectation of WiFi performance that, in practice, is more consistent with wired connections.

 We’ll try to give a synopsis of what's behind WiFi's inherent limitations, from physical and channel interference to how bandwidth is shared between devices.
 This post will also explain how to think about the speeds you actually need.

 How WiFi speed is measured

 When purchasing a business internet connection or network hardware (e.g., access points, security appliance), the price will include a specific data rate quoted in Mbps or Gbps.
 This refers to the amount of data that can be transmitted on your network per second.

 When an ISP quotes a 500 Mbps symmetrical connection, they’re telling you that you’ll be able to download and upload 500 megabits of data per second; if the connection is asymmetrical, download and upload speeds will differ with download typically being quicker.
 Similarly, an access point that advertises 1.6 Gbps is claiming that it’s theoretically possible for the network to enable 1.6 gigabits of data transfer per second .
 For reference, watching a Youtube video at 1080p HD uses ~5 Mbps.

 But, given the limitations of WiFi compared to wired internet connections, in both cases your actual data rate will be much lower than what you’re quoted.

 Why WiFi is slower than wired

 WiFi allows you to connect to a network wirelessly using radio waves.
 A client device (e.g., smartphone, laptop, etc.) sends data via radio waves to an access point, which connects to the broader internet and responds to your device via radio waves.